yandaichn/yandaichn.github.io/_pages/publications.md

 author_profile: true
 ---

-You can also visit my Google Scholar [profile](https://scholar.google.com/citations?user=gkG4z3IAAAAJ) for more information.
+One may also visit my [Google Scholar profile](https://scholar.google.com/citations?user=gkG4z3IAAAAJ) for more information.

 (* stands for equal contribution.)